 Organic social media reach is always the easiest to achieve when your potential social media audience decides to come to your account directly.

 If users feel confident they will receive a response from you, it’s more likely they will view your content while leaving a comment.
 If a user has little or no faith their comment will ever be seen or will receive a reply, they may not view your content at all.

 Before we discuss the concept of repurposing as part of your social media content distribution strategy, first consider the following:

 - The average organic reach for a Facebook post is about 5 percent.
 This means that if you have 1,000 followers, only about 50 of them will see a given post organically on Facebook.

 - A good reach rate on Instagram for larger brands is 15 percent of its existing audience.
 This number jumps to more than 30 percent for smaller brands.

 - The average organic reach on TikTok is 118%, which is impressive compared to the other platforms.
 However, TikTok isn’t right for every brand — do your research to see if your audience hangs out there.

 Considering these numbers, it’s likely that most of your audience will never see your organic content.
 Basically, if more than 15 percent of your existing audience sees posts organically on any platform, you are doing better than most of the world.

-It makes sense to republish and reuse existing content because there is a high likelihood your audience never saw it in the first place.
+It makes sense to republish and reuse existing content because it is highly likely your audience never saw it in the first place.